The Hall of Presidents

-The Hall of Presidents is a theater attraction located in Liberty Square at in Magic Kingdom Park at the Walt Disney World Resort.
+The Hall of Presidents is a theater attraction located in Liberty Square in the Magic Kingdom Park at the Walt Disney World Resort.
 The attraction is a multimedia presentation featuring Audio-Animatronic figures of all 45 individuals who have served as president of the United States.
-(Note: As of 2025.
+(Note: As of 2026.
 While there have been 47 presidencies, only 45 individuals have served as president.
-Grover Cleveland and Donald Trump have each served two non-consecutive presidencies.)
+Grover Cleveland and Donald Trump each served two presidencies.)
 Originally conceived by Walt Disney as an attraction for Disneyland Park in California, the show opened on October 1, 1971, along with the rest of the Magic Kingdom.

 History

 Disneyland and Liberty Street

 In 1957, as Disneyland in Anaheim, California, became more successful, Walt Disney proposed an expansion of the park's Main Street, U.S.A. area that celebrated America's colonial era.
 Called Liberty Street, it would have been a representation of Colonial Boston on the eve of the American Revolution (which coincided with Disney's film adaptation of Johnny Tremain).

 The new Liberty Street area would have hosted two attractions.
 The first was "The Hall of the Declaration of Independence," a stage show featuring a re-creation of the signing of the Declaration of Independence with lifelike figures of Benjamin Franklin, Thomas Jefferson, and the like.
 The second attraction was another stage show—"The Hall of the Presidents of the United States," featuring an immersive film presentation and figures of every U.S. president.

 The Disneyland Liberty Street concept was eventually abandoned, but work continued on the "Hall of Presidents" concept for many years.
 Disney asked director James Algar to work on the show concept and story.
 Algar would eventually become the show's lead director and producer.

 Originally conceived as wax figures, Disney became more ambitious and wanted the president figures to move and talk.
 But technical limitations of the time made it impossible without a huge amount of funding for research and development.
 Disney, Algar, and the rest of the team prepared an extensive presentation to entice corporate sponsors to back the project.